 What is Adhoc Testing?

-Testers need to think from users-perspective to perform testing beyond the test plan boundaries.
-This may results into invention of undefined sets of scenarios and cases which may not be included in the test strategy, but as this testing is done without any strategy & plans, it will be difficult to replicate the defects based on assumed & invented sets of scenarios and cases.
+Ad-hoc Testing is an important testing technique, wherein testers think from the perspective of the users and perform testing beyond the test plan boundaries.
+This may results into invention of undefined sets of scenarios and cases which may not be included in the "test strategy".

 - Buddy Testing: - As the name suggests, in this type of testing there are two members, a tester and a developer, chosen to work on the same module.
 This allows the features to be viewed in a broader scope by both parties.
 The developer gains a perspective of all tests run by the tester and the tester too gets an insight of the inherent design, which helps them avoid designing invalid scenarios as well as prevents defects.